Tips when Applying for our Clinical Programmes

 Take note of these handy hints and tips when completing your application for one of our pre-registration clinical programmes - including Nursing, Pharmacy and Midwifery.

-Our clinical programmes have limited spaces for placements.
-All applicants will go through an in-depth selection process and only a limited pool of applicants will be selected.
+Each of our clinical programmes have limited spaces available and one intake per year.
+Applicants will all go through an in-depth selection process and only a limited pool of applicants will be selected.

 nurse woman masks couch hands